quicwg/multipath/draft-ietf-quic-multipath.md

 {{QUIC-TRANSPORT}} only allows the use of one path and the number of concurrent path validation attempts is limited by number of issued connection IDs.
-This extension, however, allows for multiple open paths that could in theory be migrated all at the same time.
+This extension, allows for multiple open paths that could in theory be migrated all at the same time.
 Further, multiple paths could be initialized simultaneously.
-The anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}}
-limit the amplification risk for a given path, but multiple paths could be used to further amplify an attack.

 Therefore, endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes e.g., by pacing them out or limiting the number of path initiation attempts over a certain time period.

+However, the use of multipath does not change the anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}}.
+The attacker would need to send a separate challenge on each path used in the attack, and the amplification limits would apply to the amount of data sent that path.
+The attacker could get the same effect by opening many QUIC connections and conducting the attack on each of them, without negotiating the multipath option.

 ## Cryptographic Handshake and AEAD Nonce